The Right to Disconnect: Culture>Compliance?

 On the flip side, nearly half of employers (47%) worry the laws could hurt productivity.

 Clearly, there’s a disconnect.
+Perhaps these issues point to a deeper truth…

-Research on human performance is clear — we can’t always be on.
-To perform optimally, humans need a rhythm of peaks, troughs, and recovery periods:
+Understand human rhythms: Research on human performance is clear — we can’t always be on.
+To perform optimally, humans need a rhythm of peaks, troughs, and recovery periods.
+Educate leaders and employees on what optimal performance really looks like, and the true value of each stage.
+For example, rest may not feel like work, but it's a vital part of the overall cycle.

-If you pinch time from recovery to “fit more in”, you pay the price with poor decision-making, increased risk, and eventual burnout.
+Role model rest and recovery: If you pinch time from recovery to “fit more in”, you pay the price with poor decision-making, increased risk, and eventual burnout.
+Leaders set the tone.
+If the CEO prioritises and promotes time off, everyone else will feel they are safe to disconnect.

-The Right to Disconnect is a start, but culture drives real change.
 Make 2025 the year you lay the foundations for a more human way to high performance.
 Contact me to find out how.